jeffyzxc/patient-assistant-dashboard/README.md

 - Indexing for faster reads, better query performance.
 - Vertical scaling
 #### Tradeoffs
-- Since the project is currently small adding complex scaling infrastructure (horizontal scaling, caching) was not necessary and would increase development and maintenance overhead.
+- Since the project is currently small adding complex scaling infrastructure (vertical/horizontal scaling, caching, and etc) was not necessary and would increase development and maintenance overhead.